gytdau/blog/_posts/2021-12-30-High-volume-beats-almost-anything-else.md

 Babbling can also sometimes improve without even having any visible pruning take place.
 For instance, programmers sometimes become good by just doing a lot of programming.
 Kids also seem to be able to learn how to do stuff without anyone giving them much critique.

 Babble/prune is higher fidelity than quantity vs. quality, but I don't yet know how to account for the 99th percentile of performance.
 I would guess that this is where explanations of outcomes start to come tricky, or luck becomes dominant.
-But 95th percentile is still a pretty good position to be in.
+But if you want to know how to get to the 95th percentile, it's simple: optimize for quantity.